socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 ### Example(s)
 Our [Tutorial 1](../tutorials/DPR-Tutorial1.md) applies the seven steps to an online shop example.

-In a [demo for tool-supported API design and service identification](https://ozimmer.ch/practices/2020/06/10/ICWEKeynoteAndDemo.html), the seven steps are applied, and partially automated with the help of [Context Mapper](https://contextmapper.org/news/2020/08/06/v5.15.0-released/) and [MDSL](https://microservice-api-patterns.github.io/MDSL-Specification/) tools such as an Open API generator:
+In a [demo for tool-supported API design and service identification](https://ozimmer.ch/practices/2020/06/10/ICWEKeynoteAndDemo.html), the seven steps are applied, and partially automated with the help of [Context Mapper](https://contextmapper.org/news/2020/08/06/v5.15.0-released/) and [MDSL](https://microservice-api-patterns.github.io/MDSL-Specification/) tools such as an OpenAPI generator:

 ![Service Design Example (BPMN)](/activities/images/SDPR-ServiceDesignSteps.png)